marcoonroad/ocaml-cuid/README.md

 $ dune install cuid
 ```

-This `cuid` package is just an alias/wrapper around the `cuid-unix` package, there are as well a JavaScript-target
+This `cuid` package is just an alias/wrapper around the `cuid-unix` package, there is a JavaScript-target
-package called `cuid-jv`.
+package called `cuid-jv` as well.

 ### Usage